Crunkle/blog/_posts/2016-09-13-optimizing-craftbukkit-servers.md

 [16:17:26] [Server thread/INFO]: Benchmark Score: 1770
 ```

 The averaged benchmark score for this server is 1823.
 This score will vary based on hardware but, as we are using the same hardware to benchmark our end result, it shouldn't matter in our case.
 In order to find the bottlenecks, we need to attach a profiler to the server and see what is causing the performance hit.
-I will be using JProfiler to analyze the JVM as it has less overhead for CPU monitoring than some competitors.
+I will be using JProfiler to analyze the JVM as it has less overhead for CPU monitoring than other competitors.

 ![example](https://cdn.jared.im/static/jprofiler_2016-09-13_19-53-10.png)